ManuManu97/manumanu97.github.io/index.md

 ---
 layout: home
-description: "Welcome to planet Manu, my official page for CTF write-up, Electronic tutorial, review and etc."
+description: "Welcome to SciaManu space, my official page for write something about my profession."
 ---

-## Welcome to planet DesKel
+## Welcome to SciaManu space

-Hello there, welcome to my planet.
-Just for your information, this page was formerly known as embeddedhacker.
+Hello folks, welcome to my space.
+Just for your information, this page is a secondary place in which I will put some contents that I think could be interesting.

 ---